PacktPublishing/Building-Natural-Language-Pipelines/ch2/README.md

-# Chapter 2: Your First AI Agents
+# Chapter 2: Diving Deep into Large Language Models

 This repository contains beginner-friendly notebooks for Chapter 2, introducing you to building AI agents that can think, use tools, and answer questions.